FazioNico/dDrive/CONTRIBUTING.md

 # Core goals

+- provide a censorship-resistant and decentralized storage solution for the web 3.0
-- provide a simple and easy storage solution
+- provide a simple and easy UI/UX to increase users adoption of web 3.0 technologies

 # Stack developpement